machineid-io/swarm-machineid-template/README.md

 ## How plans work (quick overview)

 - Plans are per **org**, each with its own `orgApiKey`
-- Device limits apply to unique `deviceId` values
+- Device limits apply to unique `deviceId` values registered via `/api/v1/devices/register`
-- Plan upgrades apply immediately — workers do **not** need new code
+- Plan changes take effect immediately — workers do not need new code

-MIT licensed · Built by MachineID.io
+MIT licensed · Built by MachineID